sabharsh/Maze-Solving-and-Manipulation/README.md

        eg.
        maze_generator 7 7 X > maze_sample_15x15.txt

-2) File Operation Codes: This code performs basic maze file manupilations using C file handling operations.
+2) File Operation Code: This code performs basic maze file manupilations using C file handling operations.
 This segment refers to files: file_operations.h, file_operations.c and use_file_operations.c.
 After compiling the two .c files to a single executable, two arguments must be passed to run the executable.
 The format is as follows:

        <executable filename> [maze filename] [destination filename for single line output]

        eg.
        ./file_operations maze_sample_15x15.txt maze_sample_directions.txt

-3) Maze Manipulation Codes: This code reads maze from a file containing a maze and stores it in a struct.
+3) Maze Manipulation Code: This code reads maze from a file containing a maze and stores it in a struct.
 It performs various operations such as generating a valid widened maze and valid taller maze using the maze read from the file.
 It is also capible of writing the a maze to a file.
 After compiling the two .c files to a single executable, the executable can be run without any additional arguments.

 4) Maze Solver Code: This code is capible of solving any given maze generated using maze_generator and generating a file which contains a maze with the shortest path marked.
 This segment refers to files: maze_manipulation.h, maze_manipulation.c and use_maze_manipulation.c.
 After compiling the two .c files to a single executable, multiple arguments must be passed to run the executable.
 The format is as follows: